DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 For helping to shape the next generation, you’re entitled to a competitive salary, generous holidays, and a substantial pension.

-Figures are for primary and secondary teachers in the 2022/23 academic year.
+Figures are for the 2022/23 academic year.

 ## Primary and secondary teaching salaries